malisipi/mui/README.md

 > **Supports Windows & Linux**. *No support for MacOS<sup>1</sup>.*

 1: Should work on MacOS.
-But themes won't work, and could be include MacOS-only bug.
+But themes and screen reader won't work, and could be include MacOS-only bug.

 ## Example